MalikSohaibIqbal/MalikSohaibIqbal/README.md

   - Building modern, responsive web applications.

 - 💞️ **Looking to Collaborate:**
-  - On projects related to web/app development, software testing, test automation, and quality assurance.
+  - On projects related to trainee as a web developer, software testing, and quality assurance.
   - Eager to contribute to meaningful projects and learn from experienced developers and testers.

 - 📫 **Connect with Me:**